 When I started my first blog I didn’t set any goals for that blog.
 It was because I didn’t know how to set goals for a blog.
 I also didn’t know what should be my blogging goals.
-I just started that blog to keep my professional things in a place.
-I wouldn’t consider that blog as business.
+I just started that blog to keep my professional things in an online place.
+I wouldn’t consider that blog as a business.

 But when I started this blog (Sharpblogger. com), I set goals at the beginning.

 In this post, I’ll show you how to set blogging goals effectively to grow your blog and make it a full-time business.

 If you want to start your blogging journey this year, read my post “how to start a profitable blogging business”.

 Download my ebook “beginner guide to starting a profitable blog (Item#1)”.